Join the

 - #vendor- specific channels

-The definition of "vendor content" can sometimes be unclear, and we rely our members' judgment in these cases.
+The definition of "vendor content" can sometimes be unclear, and we rely on our members' judgment in these cases.
 Generally, if the content is hosted on a site controlled by the company or its employees (including platforms like Substack and Medium) or includes a call-to-action such as signing up for a mailing list or trial account, it will likely be considered promotional.